 Putting out not only ads and special offers but also social media posts can be great for customer service and reaching your target audience easier.
 Reviews on products posted on social media platforms have influenced 57 percent of users into purchases, so there’s definitely a market out there.

 The Gen Y Way to Shop

-Millennials value businesses who have a customer-centric mindset and positive moral backgrounds.
+Millennials value businesses that have a customer-centric mindset and positive moral backgrounds.
 They do their research before buying a product, making sure everything is in order first.
 Gen Y isn’t impossible to cater to, but they do have their way of doing things.
 They’re bringing in a whole new world of technology and bad economic standing.
 Getting to know their viewpoint first will put you ahead of the next business curve.

 Bio: Nathan Sykes is a blogger, techie and beer lover.
 When he’s not geeking out about the latest software update, he can be found cheering on whichever Pittsburgh sports team is playing at the time.
 To stay up to date on the latest in tech, check out his blog, Finding an Outlet.